gucio321/giu-animations/README.md

   **NOTE** applying this animation to single widgets is not implemented yet and may not work as expected.
-- [Color Flow](#color-flow) - you can apply this animation to any widget You can configure this animation to make your button hover smoother or change it into a rainbow!
+- [Color Flow](#color-flow) - you can apply this animation to any widget You can configure this animation to make your button hover smoothly or change it into a rainbow!
-- [Movement](#move) - moves DrawCursor emulating moving an object (aka `giu.Widget`).
+- [Movement](#move) - moves DrawCursor, emulating moving an object (aka `giu.Widget`).

 Lets shortly discuss particular types of animations: